 Reporting Child Abuse - Arizona

-The statute requires that a certain list of persons (including health care professionals, law enforcement officers, parents/guardians/stepparents of a child, teachers or administrators, domestic violence advocates, and any other person who has responsibility for the care or treatment of a child) who reasonably believe that a child has been the victim of child abuse or neglect to immediately report known or suspected child abuse to a law enforcement officer or to child protective services in the department of economic security.
+Arizona requires that a certain list of persons (including health care professionals, mental health paraprofessionals, public or private school counselors, school officials including officials of institutions of higher education, peace officers, parents/guardians/step-parents of a child, teachers or administrators, domestic violence advocates and any other person who has responsibility for the care or treatment of a child) who reasonably believes that a child has been the victim of child abuse or neglect to immediately report known or suspected child abuse to a peace officer or the Department of Child Safety or to a Tribal Law Enforcement or Social Services Agency for any Indian minor who resides on an Indian Reservation.
 If the abuse is being performed by someone other than a custodian of this child, then the abuse is to be reported only to a law enforcement officer.

-Any other person not mentioned in this statute who reasonably believes that a child is being abused or neglected may report that information to a law enforcement officer or to child protective services in the department of economic security, unless the abuse is not at the hands of the custodian of the child, in which case the report should be made only to law enforcement.
+Any other person not mentioned in this statute who reasonably believes that a child is being abused or neglected may report that information to a peace officer or to the Department of Child Safety, unless the abuse is not at the hands of the custodian of the child, in which case the report should be made only to a peace officer.

-Follow this link to reach the child protective services home page and other resources on child abuse reporting: https://www.azdes.gov/dcyf/cps/
+Follow this link to reach the Department of Child Safety home page and other resources on child abuse reporting:

-Follow this link to reach the child protective services information on reporting abuse or neglect: https://www.azdes.gov/dcyf/cps/reporting.asp
+Follow this link to reach the Department of Child Safety Services information on reporting abuse or neglect:

 Arizona Child Abuse Hotline:

 Toll free at 1-888-SOS-CHILD